Status

 Decision

 The project will adopt the Conventional Commits specification for commit messages.
-Contributors will use the format type(scope): description
+Contributors will use the format type(scope): description, where:

 An example commit message following this specification may look like one of these: